nateGeorge/xgboost/doc/build.rst

   cmake .. -DUSE_CUDA=ON -DR_LIB=ON
   make install -j$(nproc)

-When default target is used, an R package shared library would be built in the ``build`` area.
-The ``install`` target, in addition, assembles the package files with this shared library under ``build/R-package`` and runs ``R CMD INSTALL``.

-On Windows, CMake with Visual Studio has to be used to build an R package with GPU support.
-Rtools must also be installed.

 .. note:: Setting correct PATH environment variable on Windows

   If you are using Windows, make sure to include the right directories in the PATH environment variable.